When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: LLM-as-Judge

+LLM judges are useful when teams need a fast, inexpensive screening signal over many examples.
+Their main value is in regression testing and triage, not in replacing human evaluation.
+Because judge behavior can be biased or poorly calibrated, judge scores should be validated against human labels before being used to make quality claims; within MVES, calibrated judge scores count as validation evidence only alongside a human-reviewed sample.

-\begin{empirical}[MT-Bench Findings~\citep{zheng2023judging}] In evaluating chat assistants, GPT-4 as a judge achieved \textbf{over 80\% agreement} with human preferences, matching the agreement level between human annotators themselves.
-This makes LLM-as-judge viable for many evaluation tasks. \end{empirical}
+\begin{empirical}[MT-Bench Findings~\citep{zheng2023judging}] In evaluating chat assistants, GPT-4 as a judge achieved \textbf{over 80\% agreement} with human preferences, comparable to reported agreement between human annotators.
+This result supports LLM-as-judge as a calibrated screening tool for some evaluation settings; it does not establish judge reliability for all domains, rubrics, or risk levels. \end{empirical}

 LLM judges work well for relative comparisons between two outputs rather than absolute quality assessment.
 They excel on tasks where quality dimensions are well-defined and unambiguous.
 They are valuable for initial screening before human evaluation and for high-volume regression testing where human evaluation is impractical.